Many mountains in Indonesia are active volcanoes, because Indonesia lies in the line of the Ring of Fire.

 This two-peak mountain is very famous among climbers.
 The location is inside the Gede-Pangrango National Park.
 The entrance to this national park is either from Cibodas Botanical Garden in Cipanas Puncak or Selabintana park in Sukabumi.
 Many climbers prefer the former since it is closer to Jakarta and Bandung.

 During the hike, you will pass several waterfalls and forested areas.
-At 3,020m, the peak of Pangrango is a bit higher than the summit of Mount Gede (2,962m).
-However, mount Gede has a crater at the top, and it has a better view than the forested top of mount Pangrango.
+At 3,020m, the peak of Mount Pangrango is a bit higher than the summit of Mount Gede (2,962m).
+However, Mount Gede has a crater at the top, and it has a better view than the forested top of Mount Pangrango.

-Mount Ciremai is another favorite mountain for climbers since it is the highest mountain in West Java.
-As an active volcano, there is a crater on top of mount Ciremai.
+Mount Ciremai is another favorite mountain for climbers, because at 3,078 meters, it is the highest mountain in West Java.
+As an active volcano, it has a crater at the peak.

 Similar to Bandung, many mountains are surrounding Garut.
-Most of these mountains are active volcanoes.
-Hence, you could find many craters in Garut.
-The government even built Pembangkit Listrik Tenaga Panas Bumi (geothermal power plant) in Kamojang.
+Most of these mountains are active volcanoes that are used for geothermal power plants (Pembangkit Listrik Tenaga Panas Bumi).
+The most prominent one is at Mount Kamojang.